TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 ## Muster Troops (1)

 Muster troops for war.
 This action must be taken before the battle, pillage, or siege action can be performed.
-Mustering troops will decrease morale, resources, and wealth.
+Mustering troops will decrease morale, food, resources, trade, and wealth.

+## Disband Troops (1)

+Disband troops and send them home.
+This action can only be taken after mustering troops.
+Disbanding troops will increase morale, food, resources, trade, and wealth.

 ## Battle (1)

-You must perform the muster troops action before this can be performed.
+You must have mustered troops to take this action.
 Engage another army, navy, or foe in warfare.
 Both sides must provide the GM with their battle strategy and then the GM will make whatever realm checks or regent checks they think necessary to perform the battle and determine the outcome.

 Only the side that initiates the battle must spend an action token on it.

 ## Pillage (1)

-You must perform the muster troops action before this can be performed.
+You must have mustered troops to take this action.
 Engage civilians with your army or navy.
 This is devastating for the realm you attack, but will impact your honor and possibly the morale of your allies.

-## Siege (1)
+## Siege (2)

-You must perform the muster troops action before this can be performed.
+You must have mustered troops to take this action.
 Engage a fortress or castle in a siege.
 This may transition into a battle if either side wishes to, otherwise the action has no immediate outcome.
 The realm that is sieged quickly loses food, health, morale, and population until the siege ends.

 The siege ends when the besieged surrender or the regent leading the siege does not spend their action on the siege.